grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 We will do some transformations to make the data modelling ready.
 * We should merge player 1 and player 2 stats for both winners and losers and treat it as one column.
-* We should use gender, circuit and year variables and drop rest for now
+* We should use gender, circuit and year variables and drop rest of the columns for now

 ``` r
 vb_parsed <- vb_matches %>%